mbotarro/unijobs/backend/docs/API.md

 # Request API

-## Get all requests created in the platform
+## Get and insert requests created in the platform

 ### POST